leolara/async-container/README.md

     	callback(null, my_service);
     }

-As we see the first parameter of the factory is always a callback to which we will pass the service once it has been created.
+As we see the last parameter of the factory is always a callback to which we will pass the service once it has been created.
 In this case the service was created synchronously, so the callback was not very useful.

 Let us see how we would do it in a more complex and asynchronous setting.
 For example the factory for a service that is a MongoDB DB handle: